Story Sharing at the Library

 The sessions are being provided free by the Friends, no booking is required but children should be accompanied by a parent or carer.

 Come along and sing together for babies and toddlers from birth to 18 months with their parents and carers.
-Every 4th Thursday 2.30 to 3pm..
-No booking required.
-There will be a special session at 3.30pm on 24th June at our 80th anniversary tea party at the library.
+Every 4th Thursday 2.30 to 3pm.
+So the next one will be 26th October.

 The Augustinian Canons

 A talk by Dr Sarah Preston The Cellarer’s Chequer, Barnwell Priory

 The Priory of St Giles and St Andrew, Barnwell, was one of the earliest houses of Augustinian Canons in England.
 Although little remains of its buildings, its surviving manuscripts are an important source not just for Cambridge history but that of the entire order.
 This talk on the history of the Priory, both before and after the Reformation, places Barnwell in its proper significance in English history.

 7.30 pm Tuesday 25th April

 A talk by Michael Bond